linnlattu/konnect/README.md

     - ProjectName: The name of the project.
     - Environment: Deployment environment (e.g., dev, prod).
 # Resources
-    - ECRRepository: Creates an ECR repository with the specified repository name, image scanning configuration, tags, lifecycle policy, and repository policy.
-# Properties
 1. Elastic Container Registry
     - RepositoryName: The name of the repository.
 It is formed using the project name and environment.
     - ImageScanningConfiguration: Automatically scans images on push.